SimonaDulgheru/Portfolio/README.md

 ### EXPERIENCE - Midwife

--   Spent 8 years as a successful Midwife working in the highest-pressure working environment there is.
+-   Spent 8 years as a successful Midwife (NHS) working in the highest-pressure working environment there is.
 Now looking to turn my passion for coding into my purpose.

 ### EDUCATION